What is intersex?

 Intersex is always congenital and can originate from genetic, chromosomal or hormonal variations.
 Environmental influences such as endocrine disruptors can also play a role in some intersex differences.
 The term is not applicable to situations where individuals deliberately alter their own anatomical characteristics.

 Intersex people represent a significant percentage of the global population, from 1 in 1,500 to around 1.7%.

 THE Organisation Internationale des Intersexués – OII – is a decentralized global network of intersex organizations.

-OII was founded in 2003 by and for intersex people, by Intersex American Curtis Hinkle.
-The first international intersex advocacy organization, OII has affiliates in twenty countries, on six continents, speaking ten languages including Mandarin, Chinese, Spanish, German, French and Arabic.
+OII was founded in 2003 by and for intersex people, by Curtis Hinkle.
+The first international intersex advocacy organization, OII has since decentralised with organisations in many parts of the world.